 Unfortunately, the ongoing construction on the Statehouse went on undeterred and made the sunny gathering noisy.

-They often have products from California labeled as such with their own 21 plus warnings.
+They often have products from California labeled as such with their own 21-plus warnings.
 Many of their products are very strong.
-The unofficial adult=-use cannabis market also has a far greater range of products than New Jersey’s limited medical cannabis market, with few edibles and no beverages.
+The unofficial adult-use cannabis market also has a far greater range of products than New Jersey’s limited medical cannabis market, with few edibles and no beverages.

 Some unofficial cannabis dispensary vendors have argued they provide patients with the affordable medicine they need.

 Given the restrictions in New Jersey’s interim regulations, the open market is the feature least likely to translate to a legal market.
 The restrictions imposed demand a lot of security features.
+This is a shame since many enjoy contributing to New Jersey cannabis adult-use sales in this fashion.

 Ed “NJWeedman” Forchion was not in town after throwing a block party on Saturday.
 He was in Miami at his club there on the 4/20 cannabis holiday but would return soon after.